-Public art sculpture by Pasha Radetzki to be exhibited in Bella Abzug Park, Hudson Yards, Manhattan in the summer-fall 2025.
+public art sculpture by Pavel (Pasha) Radetzki to be exhibited in Manhattan in 2025

-The LOV Couple sculpture is awarded the Creative Engagement Grant by the Lower Manhattan Cultural Council and supported by:
+Lov Couple sculpture is awarded the Creative Engagement Grant by Lower Manhattan Cultural Council funded by New York City Department of Cultural Affairs in 2025.

-It is fiscally sponsored by the New York Foundation For the Arts (nyfa.org) with additional support from ArtMax, Andrew Logan Projects,
+The work is fiscally sponsored by the New York Foundation For the Arts with major support from lov.foundation, ArtMax, Andrew Logan Projects and radetzki_studiO.

 Description.

-Conceived as a public art sculptural composition, it features two large-scale altered human figures interconnected by an elevated garden, each figure missing the ¼ part of their upper torso.
+Lov Couple is a public art sculpture conceived as a war memorial and a monument to human peace, joy and sorrow.
+Part of the Love-ego=Lov series, the work features two large-scale altered human figures interconnected by an elevated garden, each figure missing the ¼ part of their upper torso.

-Standing several feet apart, one in front of the other, the figures’ carved out torsos allude to the wounds of humanity incurred due to unending military conflicts, gun violence and in particular to the ¼ population loss in my native Paless’e (on Belarus-Ukraine border) during World War II.
+Standing several feet apart, the figures’ carved out torsos allude to the wounds of humanity incurred due to unending military conflicts, gun violence and in particular to the ¼ population loss in my native Paless’e (on Belarus-Ukraine border) during World War II.
 The ¼ voids also refer to my grandfather’s shoulder wound when he was hit by the bullet in the same war.

 |